EGJSERVICES/EGJ-SERVICES-GROUP/README.md

   </style>

   <script>
-    // Update the digital clock in the top bar function updateCompanyClock() {
+    // Update the digital clock in the header function updateCompanyClock() {
       const clockEl = document.getElementById('companyclock');
       const now = new Date();